sheltermanager/asm3/doc/manual/service.rst

 Returns a javascript file that when executed injects thumbnails of all adoptable animals into the page with links to the animal_view service call.
-The page must contain a div called "asm3-adoptables", where the adoptable animal thumbnails will appear.
+The page must contain a div with an id attribute of "asm3-adoptables", where the adoptable animal thumbnails are to appear.
 If div#asm3-adoptables cannot be found, a popup error message will appear.

 Here's an example page showing how to inject your adoptable animal list::